What are phobias?

 How can TALKWORKS help?

 If you feel you may be dealing with a phobia, TALKWORKS is here to help.
 We can provide you with talking therapies to help you understand your phobia and to develop strategies to help you manage it or to overcome it.
-With five teams across Devon and Torbay, support can usually be provided close to where you live and appointments can take place in a variety of community buildings, hospitals, GP surgeries and libraries.
+With five teams across Devon and Torbay, support can usually be provided close to where you live.
+Appointments can take place either remotely, or in a variety of community buildings, hospitals, GP surgeries and libraries.

 To get in touch with us:

-If you prefer, you can speak to us over the phone, or you can make an appointment with your GP to discuss how we can help.
+If you prefer, you can speak to us over the phone by calling us on 0300 555 3344, or you can make an appointment with your GP to discuss how we can help.

 The sooner you take this next step, the sooner we can help you to feel in control of your life again.